DicksterTheDick/MeshComAI/README.md

 python3 MeshComAI.py
 ```

-You'll be prompted to paste your OpenRouter/OpenAI API key.
+Make sure to paste your OpenRouter/OpenAI API key at the right place in MeshComAI.py

 ---